kevlo-cyber/third-party-risk-management/README.md

 - Standards come with solutions, not just requirements
 - Future vendor relationships start from a higher baseline

-**The Multiplier Effect:** Organizations with strong security programs don't just protect themselves—they elevate the entire vendor ecosystem.
+**The Multiplier Effect:** Organizations with strong security programs don't just protect themselves; they elevate the entire vendor ecosystem.

 **Personal Satisfaction:** Knowing that every vendor who meets these standards improves their security for all their customers creates real-world impact.